linucks/ambuild/README.md

 2. ```--runtime=nvidia``` use the Nvidia environment to take advantage of the GPU acceleration.
 3. ```--volume "$PWD":"$PWD"``` make the current working directory from where this command is run (specified using the variable ```"$PWD"```) available inside the container.
 4. ```--workdir $PWD``` make the working directory inside the container the full path to the working directory on the local machine.
-This means means that the current working directory where the script is run, will be used as the working directory for running Ambuild.
+This means that the current working directory where the script is run, will be used as the working directory for running Ambuild.
 5. ```--volume /opt/ambuild/ambuild:/usr/lib/python3/dist-packages/ambuild``` make the directory ```/opt/ambuild/ambuild``` on the local filesystem available as ```/usr/lib/python3/dist-packages/ambuild``` within the container.
 This makes it possible for the python3 executable within the container to find the ambuild code, so that ```import ambuild``` within the ambuild_script.py works.
 6. ```--volume /home/abbie/Dropbox/Ambuild:/home/abbie/Dropbox/Ambuild``` this is the only optional parameter.
 It makes the directory ```/home/abbie/Dropbox/Ambuild/params``` available within the container.
 Any additional paths to directories outside the current working directory that are used within the Ambuild script will need to be added in this way.
 7. ```glotzerlab/software``` use the docker image from [glotzerlab/software](https://hub.docker.com/r/glotzerlab/software/).
 This downloads the file from the Docker repository (it's very large - several Gb - so the download can take some time, although it's only done once), and uses this to create the container.
 8. ```python3 ambuild_script.py``` run the ```ambuild_script.py``` script, containing the Ambuild commands in the current directory with the python3 executable in the container.

-##### 7.1 Run Ambuild with Docker using the run_ambuild_docker.sh script
+##### 8.1 Run Ambuild with Docker using the run_ambuild_docker.sh script
-The file [run_ambuild_docker.sh](https://github.com/linucks/ambuild/blob/master/misc/run_ambuild_docker.sh) that is distributed with Ambuild in the ```misc``` directory faciliates running Ambuild with an installed Docker installation.
+The file [run_ambuild_docker.sh](https://github.com/linucks/ambuild/blob/master/misc/run_ambuild_docker.sh) that is distributed with Ambuild in the ```misc``` directory facilitates running Ambuild with an installed Docker installation.
 It creates the command to run the Docker container, and accepts additional ```--volume``` arguments, as well as the path to the ambuild script to run.
 An example of using it is below, where Ambuild has been downloaded and unpacked into the ```/opt/``` directory, and the files in the ```/home/abbie/Dropbox/Ambuild_Files``` directory need to be accessed within the ```cell_size_test.py``` Ambuild script:
 ```
 /opt/ambuild/misc/run_ambuild_docker.sh \
 --volume /home/abbie/Dropbox/Ambuild_Files:/home/abbie/Dropbox/Ambuild_Files \